Mustafa Irshaid, 14 years old from Dara'a, Syria

 I was treated in Taez and also in Sana’a for several months before arriving at the MSF project for reconstructive surgery in July 2014.

-So far, I have had 7 surgeries including skin grafts and planting of tissue expanders so the surgoens can grow more skin to cover the injured parts.
+So far, I have had 7 surgeries including skin grafts and planting of tissue expanders so the surgeons can grow more skin to cover the injured parts.

 “I like the new MSF hospital as all medical activities including physiotherapy and OPD are all centralised in one building.